EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 8. Save the text file and exit out
 9. Right click your newly created text file, click `Properties`, click `Permissions`, check `Is Executable`

+**Note:** You will need to update this shortcut whenever you update OpenGOAL.

 #### How to Utilize Script Files with EmulationStation-DE

 1. Place your script files in `Emulation/roms/desktop`